Magnus Jackson: Personal life

 Jackson married Jessie Christie in December 1859.
 They lived in Bridge Lane, but as their financial situation improved they moved, firstly in December 1870, to 30 James Street, then to 59 Scott Street.
 The couple had three children: sons Thomas (1861) and Magnus (1865) and, between them, daughter Catherine Stewart (1863).
 Each of them received photography training from their father.
 In 1897, Thomas emigrated to South Africa, where he continued to be a photographer.
 He married Adelaide Sarah Grove, a Londoner.
 He died in Colesberg, South Africa, in 1940, aged 78.

 In 1877, Jackson was elected a member of the Perthshire Society of Natural Science (PSNS), a decade after its formation.
 The following year, he was elected to Perth's town council.

 In 1879, he was part of a committee charged with building the Perthshire Society of Natural Science Museum at today's 62–72 Tay Street.
 He was elected to the council of PSNS the following year, elevating to vice-president between 1882 and 1884.
 In the middle of this tenure, he exhibited his work A piece of larch from a tree which had been struck by lightning.

-He was appointed Police Commissioner for Perth in 1885, under the General Police and Improvement (Scotland) Act, 1862.
+He was appointed Police Commissioner for Perth in 1885, under the General Police and Improvement (Scotland) Act 1862 (25 & 26 Vict. c.
+101).
 His role was to oversee the police department, street lighting and fire services.

 By the last decade of his life, Jackson was on the council of the Society of Antiquaries of Scotland.

 A supporter of the Literary and Antiquarian Society of Perth, he bequeathed a brass candlestick to their collection.
 It was reportedly given to one of his ancestors, Magnus the Miller, by William Wallace.
 It is in the collections of Perth Museum and Art Gallery.

 In 1887, he was a part of a committee that dealt with a boat carrying victims of cholera, and found a safe mooring place on the Tay that allowed the facilitation of treatment for and isolation of the patients.

 Two years before his death, in May 1889 he officially opened Perth's public swimming baths on Dunkeld Road.
-His wife, Jessie, died two months later, on 18 July.
+His wife, Jessie, died two months later, in July.

 Death

-Jackson died on 27 April 1891, aged 59.
+Jackson died in 1891, aged 59.
 His death was not unexpected, his having been ill for several years.
 His causes of death were given as "senile decay, chronic hepatitis, acute dyspepsia and inanition".

 In his newspaper obituary, the Perthshire Constitutional noted that he was "known across Scotland as a first-rate landscape photographer".

 Jackson and his wife are interred in Perth's Wellshill Cemetery.